2016 Research Paper Competition

 Baseball – All submissions related to the sport of baseball

-Other Sports – All submissions related to other sports
+Other Sports – All submissions related to the playing of a sport that is not basketball or baseball

-Business of Sports – Submissions related to the business of owning, managing, or marketing a sport, or to new technology or ideas which could change the sports industry
+Business of Sports – Submissions related to the business of owning, managing, or marketing a sport, or to new technology or ideas which could change the face of sports

 All posters selected for the conference will be entered into a competition for Best Poster, determined by a fan vote during the weekend of the conference.
-The winner will receive $2,000, and the runner-up will receive $1,000.
-This will be judged independently of the Presentation Finals.
+Note: this competition is independent of the presentation finals, and none of the posters will advance to the presentation finals.

 Abstract submissions should be submitted online, and must use the following guidelines:

-- Abstracts must contain fewer than 500 words, including title, body and authors.
+• Abstracts must contain fewer than 500 words, including title and body.

 – Introduction – What question is this research trying to answer?
 Why is it an important question for the industry?